 - Use personal credit cards, or get a credit card specifically for your business, to help with covering the costs of launching your company.

 - Apply for loans or investment capital from relatives, friends, and business associates.
-You might be pleasantly surprised by all of the people who are willing to help.
+You might be surprised by all of the people who are willing to help.

 - Apply for a bank loan, which can give you a nice chunk of money that you can use towards your business costs.

 - Raise money online with the help of a crowdfunding campaign—a strategy that has become hugely popular for entrepreneurs from a wide range of industries.

 3. Keeping Poor Business Records

 When it comes to small, one-person businesses, one of the biggest mistakes that owners make is failing to maintain adequate records.
 In other words, your income and expense tracking is a hot mess.

 Sure, keeping accurate records about your company can be a time-consuming chore, but it’s something that you just need to do.

 Why are business records so important?
 It’s, by far, the single biggest reason that business owners lose tax deductions when they’re audited by the IRS!

 Take, for example, the thousands of business owners who’ve lost their mileage deductions because they didn’t keep an adequate log of their business-related driving.
 See what we mean?
 Keeping records literally pays off.

 Here’s the thing: if you’re ever audited, it’ll be up to you to prove that you’ve accurately reported both your income and expenses on your tax returns.
 An IRS auditor isn’t going to just take your word for it; you need clear records to back up your returns and prove their accuracy.